vicent-b/PDF2Booklet/README.md

 2) Staple the folded pages so that the staple closure is on the inside of the book.
 This may require a particularly long stapler.

 3) Imitate method 2 by punching two pairs of holes and tying thread in two loops.
 It takes more time, but the page can be folded 180° (front cover touching back cover) without breaking.

+Requirements:
+You need to install python and, using pip, install PyPDF2 and PySide6.